Blue Creek Wind Farm, Ohio, United States of America

 The turbine features three blades, each measuring 44m in length.
 Each blade weighs 5.8t and is made of pre-impregnated epoxy glass fibre and carbon fibre.

-Iberdrola Renewables took care of the construction management, O&M, site assessment and development, and wind assessment.
+Iberdrola Renewables was responsible for construction management, wind assessment, O&M, and site assessment and development.
 The wind turbine generators and associated components were supplied by Gamesa.

 The general contractor for balance-of-plant (BOP) was Blattner Energy.
 PAR Electrical was the electrical contractor, while Dashiell Corp provided the electrical interconnections.
 The electrical system and substation were designed by Ulteig.
 Fibre installation was done by FiberNext.